Clay Smothers: State

-In 1977, Smothers was one of eight House members named to the select committee Child Pornography: Its Related Causes and Control.
-Three non-legislators were also appointed, including later Houston Mayor Bob Lanier and Margaret Formby of Hereford, the founder of the National Cowgirl Hall of Fame in Fort Worth.
-In his second term, Smothers served on the House Elections Committee with Tom DeLay. of Sugar Land, later a high-ranking Republican member of the United States House of Representatives.
+In 1977, Smothers was one of eight House members named to the select committee on child pornography: Its Related Causes and Control.
+Three non-legislators were also appointed, including future Houston Mayor Bob Lanier and Margaret Formby of Hereford, the founder of the National Cowgirl Hall of Fame in Fort Worth.
+In his second term, Smothers served on the House Elections Committee with Tom DeLay of Sugar Land, later a high-ranking Republican member of the United States House of Representatives.
 He was vice chairman in that same session of the House Liquor Regulation Committee.
-In 1977, Smothers proposed without success a state constitutional amendment to double the length of House terms from two to four years.
+In 1977, Smothers unsuccessfully proposed a state constitutional amendment to double the length of House terms from two to four years.